AndreaFan123/data_structure_and_algorithems/stack-and-queue/note.md

 Stack data structure is like this, the last book you add to the stack will be the first book you remove.

+- In Accounting

+LIFO is used in accounting to value inventory, the cost of goods sold (COGS) is calculated based on the last item that was added to the inventory.

 ![book-2](./screenshots/book-2.png)

 #### Stack Data Structure in software development